xyuae/react-project-quality-indicator/README.md

 - 8/11 – 8/20: Complete router implementation and ui design, finish basic structure of the front-end application
 - 8/20- 8/27: Improve form content and function
  	- form two way function binding
+	- load and update data using api using componentDidMount and callback